MrcCravo/MrcCravo/README.md

-Hello! 👋 I'm Marco Cravo, a passionate JavaScript learner with a keen interest in contributing as a remote volunteer to European companies.
+Hello! 👋 I'm Marco Cravo, a passionate JavaScript learner with a keen interest in contributing as a remote volunteer to Foreign companies.
 I am enthusiastic about leveraging my skills and knowledge to make a positive impact on projects while gaining valuable experience in a remote work environment.

 What I Bring to the Table
 Problem-Solving Skills: I thrive on finding creative solutions to complex problems and enjoy tackling challenges head-on.